gore-ez-knee/gore-ez-knee.github.io/_posts/2022-09-25-kali-cloud-novnc.md

 A view-only password is not used
 ```

 Then we'll need to create a file needed for VNC.
 If it doesn't exist, it gets a little upset.
-It doesn't need to have anything in so we can just:
+It doesn't need to have anything in it, so we can just:

 ```
 touch ~/.Xresources